 If the benefits outweigh the pitfalls, and you choose to stay with your current Medicare Advantage plan, the Medicare Advantage Enrollment Period is the perfect time to shop and find the plan that best suits your needs.
 For example, if you are currently in a Medicare Advantage plan, but believe there might be a better one that fits your situation, January 1 through March 31 is the time to make that change.

 On the other hand, if you feel the negatives of a Medicare Advantage plan outweighs the benefits, it might be time for you to switch to Original Medicare.
 You can also do so during this period.

 Many people prefer Original Medicare because they can receive health services from any doctor that accepts Medicare.
-This means there is more variety and more of a chance that your preferred provider can perform your health services.
+This means there may be more variety and more of a chance that your preferred provider can perform your health services.

 While Original Medicare provides the same types of coverage as a Medicare Advantage plan, there are some holes in coverage.
-As stated, unless you have a Medicare Supplement plan, you will need to pay some out-of-pocket fees such as copayments and deductibles associated with your visit.
-Original Medicare also does not cover prescription drugs, so you would need to get a stand-alone Medicare Part D plan to ensure you don’t pay high fees for your prescription drugs.
+As stated, unless you have a Medicare supplement plan, you may need to pay some out-of-pocket fees such as copayments and deductibles associated with your visit.
+Original Medicare also does not cover prescription drugs, so you would need to get a stand-alone Medicare Part D plan to help with high fees for your prescription drugs.

-This may seem like an abundance of additional fees, but most seniors find that they save more money with Original Medicare, a Medicare Supplement plan, and a Medicare Part D plan.
+This may seem like an abundance of additional fees, but many Medicare beneficiaries find that they save more money with Original Medicare, a Medicare supplement plan, and a Medicare Part D plan.